Krist Novoselic: Nirvana (1987–1994)

 In 1992, Novoselic and the rest of Nirvana released a compilation album named Incesticide.
 Novoselic helped write lyrics for the songs "Dive", "Hairspray Queen", and "Aneurysm" on the album.
 This album was produced by a joint venture between DGC and Sub Pop.

 During Nirvana's 1992 Reading concert, Novoselic sang Oakland punk band 'Fang's' "The Money Will Roll Right In" with Cobain.
 Novoselic was an occasional vocalist and backing vocalist in Nirvana, occasionally singing "Scoff" and "Rape Me" at live shows.
 Novoselic stated that "I kind of discovered my voice for the first time, and the more I did it, the better it got."

 In September 1993, Nirvana's third album In Utero, debuted at number one on the Billboard 200.
 However, the recording sessions mixed by Steve Albini were criticized by the band members, saying some songs "didn't sound perfect", as well as the band agreeing that Novoselic's bass lines sounded "too low".
 In Utero sold 3.5 million copies in the United States.
 In November of that year, Nirvana performed on MTV Unplugged with Lori Goldston playing cello, the introduction of guitarist Pat Smear, and Novoselic playing acoustic bass guitar, accordion, and acoustic rhythm guitar.
 This live performance was released a year later as an album, named MTV Unplugged in New York, which earned a Grammy Award for Best Alternative Music Performance.

 Prior to their 1994 European tour, the band scheduled session time at Robert Lang Studios in Seattle to work on demos.
 For most of the three-day session, Cobain was absent, so Novoselic and Grohl worked on demos of their own songs.
 The duo completed several songs, including "Exhausted", "Big Me", "February Stars", and "Butterflies".
 On the third day of the session, Cobain finally arrived.
 The song "You Know You're Right" was the band's final studio recording.

 Nirvana ended abruptly in April 1994 following Cobain's death.
 For most of the rest of that year, Novoselic retreated from the spotlight.
-One of a few public appearances came that September at the MTV Video Music Awards, where the video for Nirvana's "Heart-Shaped Box" was awarded for Best Alternative Video.
+One of a few public appearances came that September at the MTV Video Music Awards, where the video for Nirvana's "Heart-Shaped Box" was awarded Best Alternative Video.
 Novoselic took the opportunity to pay tribute to Cobain.

-Following the end of Nirvana, Novoselic worked on completing the With the Lights Out box set and From the Muddy Banks of the Wishkah album, as well as pushing for release of a 20th anniversary album for Nevermind.
+On April 10, 2014, Novoselic was inducted into the Rock and Roll Hall of Fame as a member of Nirvana.
+Novoselic spoke at the band's induction ceremony.
+On February 4, 2023, Nirvana received a Grammy Lifetime Achievement Award; Novoselic was on hand, along with Dave Grohl and Pat Smear, to receive the award.